JS-Produksiyon/moc-character-db/README.md

     pip install -r requirements.txt

-If you're going to use a database other than SQLite, load the database-specific requirements:
+If you're going to use a database other than SQLite, load the database-specific packages from PyPi:

-MariaDB: `pip install -r mariadb_requirements.txt`
+MariaDB: `pip install mariadb`

-MySQL: `pip install -r mysql_requirements.txt`
+MySQL: `pip install flask-mysqldb`

-Postgresql: `pip install -r pgsql_requirements.txt`
+PostgreSQL: `pip install psycopg2-binary`

 ## Usage